dsanson/davidsanson.com/site.markdown

 -   [Dropbprox][]

-A [mirror of the site][] is also available via [Github Pages][].
-You can browse the [source][] used to generate the site (and fork it if you like!).
+A [mirror of the site][] is available via [Github Pages][].
+The [source][] of the site is available as [Github Repo][].

-If I were starting over today, I would probably just host the site via Github Pages.
+If I were starting over today, I would host the site via Github Pages.
 The hosting is free, and if you are happy with a url like
 <http://dsanson.github.io> that's that.
 They also support [custom
-domains][].
-So the only cost would be domain registration and DNS.
-But that is actually a bit of a hassle.
+domains][], though you need to purchase the domain name from someone else.
+That is actually a bit of a hassle.
 The cheapest registrars offer .com addresses for \~\$10/year (sometimes half that for the first year).
-But most registrars are sleazy: watch out for hidden privacy fees, first-year only discounts, and other sleazy practices.
-At best, that would save me \$5 to \$6 a year.
+But many registrars (like GoDaddy) are sleazy: watch out for hidden privacy fees, first-year only discounts, and policies that make it hard to switch to another registrar.
+At best, switching to Github Pages would save me \$5 to \$6 a year.

 But I wouldn't have to worry about additional storage and bandwidth fees.

   [Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License]: http://creativecommons.org/licenses/by-nc-sa/3.0/ "License"